-After a Black man was killed by police in North Carolina, a community calls for authorities to release the body-cam footage
+After police kill a Black man in North Carolina, a community calls for authorities to release the body-cam footage

 “Where is the justification?”
 Ferebee said.
 “Nothing is being justified to these people.
 Nothing is being justified.”

 The shooting drew immediate calls from local officials and residents for law enforcement to release more information on the case, as well as the body-cam footage.
-At a city council meeting Wednesday, councilor Gabriel Adkins said the city had boarded up storefronts and feared additional incidents because of the shooting and the police response to it.
+The NAACP of North Carolina on Thursday demanded “a thorough investigation of the Sheriff’s Department.”
+At a city council meeting Wednesday, Councilor Gabriel Adkins said the city of almost 18,000 had boarded up storefronts and feared additional incidents because of the shooting and the police response to it.

 “People are scared,” Adkins said.

-The NAACP of North Carolina on Thursday demanded “a thorough investigation of the Sheriff’s Department.”

 The push to release the body-cam footage of the incident this week has shed light on the difficulties of releasing such video in North Carolina.
 According to state law, North Carolina authorities are required to release body-cam footage only if there’s a court order.
-Daniels indicated to reporters that a motion would be filed Friday for the release of the video.
+Daniels said that a motion would be filed Friday for the release of the video.

 Carolina Public Press is coordinating with several other news organizations to request the video from a superior court judge.
+Mike Tadych, an attorney with the coalition of newsrooms filing the motion, told The Post that a hearing for release of the video could come as early as next week.
 A similar journalism coalition was successful in obtaining the body-cam and security footage from the 2019 death of John Neville at Forsyth County Detention Center in North Carolina.

-“To my understanding, there is body-camera footage to this incident, and it has not been released,” Daniels said at a news conference Thursday.
-“A lot of speculation is going on.
-We’re asking for answers, accountability and transparency.”

 In a joint statement Thursday evening, Womble and Pasquotank County Attorney R. Michael Cox said they were working to arrange “a private viewing” of the video for Brown’s family.
+But Daniels argued that the sheriff’s office needed to release the video before the demonstrations potentially escalate as public frustration mounts.

+On Friday afternoon, the City Council voted unanimously petition the county sheriff to release the body camera video.

+“The sheriff’s office needs to understand that the spotlight is going to grow and it’s not going anywhere anytime soon,” Daniels said.

 As peaceful protests unfolded Thursday evening on the streets of Elizabeth City, demonstrators demanded answers from the sheriff’s office, chanting “Where’s Wooten?” and “What’s his name?
 Andrew Brown!”
 They held up signs that read, “Justice for Andrew Brown.”

 Brown’s family members remembered him for his smile and “great heart.”
-Glenda Brown Thomas, his aunt, told the AP that Brown lived a hard life -- he was partially paralyzed due to an accidental shooting and had lost an eye from a stabbing.
+Glenda Brown Thomas, his aunt, told the AP that Brown lived a hard life — he was partially paralyzed because of an accidental shooting and had lost an eye from a stabbing.
 Despite his troubles, Thomas said Brown encouraged his kids to do well in school, even though he had dropped out.
 She noted to the outlet that despite his previous record, he found ways to financially support his family, including through card games and shooting pool.

 “He was kind of like a comedian,” she said of the nephew she called “Drew.”
 “He always had a nice joke.”